Mqxx/Minecraft-Server/README.md

 <!-- info: multiple server sockets -->
 > ![badge-info][badge-info]<br>
-> Again if you want to run multiple minecraft servers at the same time you can specify a different socket path for each server there.<br>
+> Again if you want to run multiple Minecraft servers at the same time you can specify a different socket path for each server there.<br>
 > As an example:<br>
 > `/usr/local/tmux/shared/minecraft/server1`<br>
 > `/usr/local/tmux/shared/minecraft/server2`<br>